The genus Hyphaene is apparently composed of 8 spp. (Dransfield et al. 2008, Stauffer et al., 2014, Stauffer et al., 2018)

 The last taxonomic treatment of Hyphaene was published 90 years ago by Beccari (1924), who interestingly never saw Hyphaene in the wild (Fig. 3).
 Taxonomical notes for some species were proposed by Furtado (1967, 1970a, 1970b, 1970c), who most probably only had seen H. dichotoma in India (Fig. 3).
 Working almost exclusively with herbarium material, these authors proposed more than 2/3 of the taxonomic names associated to the genus, most of these to the ranks of species and subspecies.

 Some notes on the West African species were offered by Chevalier and Dubois (1938), and a partial treatment for the genus including the East African species was published by Dransfield (1986).
-A recent publication by Stauffer et al. (2014) briefly updates our knowledge of the tropical African taxa.
+Recent publications by Stauffer et al. (2014) and Stauffer et al. (2018) briefly update our knowledge of the tropical African taxa.
 The number of currently recognized synonyms for some taxa is impressive (H. compressa: 33; H. coriacea: 24; H. petersiana: 21; H. thebaica: 17), which reveals the tortuous taxonomic and nomenclatural history of the genus and highlights the urgent need to re-evaluate the status for most of the names therein included.
 A complete revision of H. guineensis was undertaken by van Valkenburg and Dransfield (2004), clarifying the taxonomic identity of this palm and providing data on its ecology and distribution.

 Fig. 3.
 The Italian botanist Odoardo Beccari (1843-1920), left, and the Indian botanist Caetano Xavier Furtado (1897-1980), right, described most of the taxonomic diversity in the genus Hyphaene.
 Photo of OB courtesy of Riccardo Baldini (Florence Herbarium).